pedrofs/justonceapp/README.md

 It is powered by [Rails Event Store](https://railseventstore.org/) to implement the Event Sourcing.

-Besides a regular rails application, you'll find `app/read_models` that implements the read part of CQRS and you'll also find the `grocery_list/`, used to implemented the write side of CQRS.
+Besides a regular rails application, you'll find `app/read_models` that implements the read part of CQRS and you'll also find the `grocery_list/`, used to implement the write side of CQRS.

 ## Setup